 Where to Stay in Daytona Beach | A Local’s Advice

-Heading to Florida and wondering where to stay in Daytona Beach?
 I’ve grown up near Daytona and I’m happy to help you decide on where to stay!
 There are hotels, rental condos, and rental homes along this coast.
+It’s a great beach for more budget friendly options compared to other places in Florida, but also offers a great base for exploring east Central Florida.

 I’ll suggest some places on the beach to consider for your Daytona Beach itinerary.
 Of course, you might be coming to Daytona for an event or don’t want to stay on the beach, so I have a few options listed for you as well!
 In general, Daytona Beach is one of the best Florida beaches for solo travelers on a budget.